The Elite Trader Plan

 Skip Check

-❻ Trade Repairs, Exits & Assignment (Calm Under Pressure)
+⓺ Trade Repairs, Exits & Assignment (Calm Under Pressure)

 Goal

-Have a script for rough days.
+Have a clear script for rough days so you can act calmly and consistently.

 In Session

-Assignment drill: If you are assigned shares, use the broker’s Close Position feature or place an opposite order at the open to flatten and re‑establish your option.
-You do not need full cash if you reverse quickly and correctly.
+If you’re assigned shares, use your broker’s “Close Position” feature or place an opposite order at the market open to flatten the position

 Homework